vistadataproject/documents/nodeVISTA-shellscripts.md

 ```

-These are *optional* post-installation shell scripts that make using the demo nodeVISTA server and services easier on 'nix based computers (MacOS and Linux).
+These are *optional* post-installation shell scripts that make using the nodeVISTA server and services on 'nix based computers easier.
 For instructions on installing the nodeVISTA demo see instructions on the main demo page.

 ## Utility functions
 Paste into the command line the following commands:

-__Macintosh__
+* __Macintosh__
 ```
 # Install homebrew  (https://brew.sh/)
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"